-As of June 30, 2018, we had one customer receivable balance that individually represented approximately 12% of our total receivables.
+As of June 30, 2019, we had no customer receivable balances that individually represented 10% or more of our net accounts receivable.
+As of June 30, 2018, we had one customer receivable balance that represented approximately 12% of our total receivables, and was collected subsequent to June 30, 2018.

-(5) Property and Equipment
+(6) Property and Equipment